COVID-19 Policies and Protocols

 There will be screening and temperature checks on a daily basis for all campers and staff.
 Campers and staff will socially distance and wear facial coverings inside all buildings and when unable to socially distance outdoors.
 When riding, we will adhere to a “foot down, mask up” protocol.
 Campers will not need to wear a mask in their rooms when alone.
 Each camper will have their own room.
 There will be enhanced cleaning protocols in common areas and vehicles.
 Hand sanitizer will be readily available.

 If a camper knowingly or regularly violates camp’s COVID protocols then camper will be expelled and parents/guardians will be notified to pick up their child within 24 hours.

-If a camper develops symptoms, the camper will be isolated to their room, parents/guardians will be notified to consult on diagnostic and treatment options.
-Parents/guardians should be prepared to pick up their camper within 24 hours after notifcation of onset of symptoms.
+If a camper develops symptoms, the camper will be isolated to their room, parents/guardians will be notified to consult with on any diagnostic or treatment options.
+Parents/guardians should be prepared to pick up their camper within 24 hours after notification of onset of symptoms.

 Campers must have and provide proof of current health insurance.